 1. You don’t need to warm your lids ahead of time.

-I first heard this from the Ball Canning test kitchen a few years ago, and I was floored.
+I first heard this from the Ball Canning test kitchen several years ago, and I was floored.

 I’ve come across countless canning recipes that tell you to preheat the lids in simmering water before using (to soften the sealing compound for better adhesion), and even Ball’s previous product packaging and older editions of their canning book have recommended preheating lids.

-However — straight from the source — this is no longer necessary for Ball or Kerr brand lids.
+However — straight from the source — this is no longer necessary for Ball- or Kerr-branded lids.
+(Ball and Kerr are the same product, just named differently in different regions.)

 So, as far as lid prep goes, all that’s needed is a soapy wash in warm water.
 Done!